Big Brutus - West Mineral, Kansas

 Many visitors to Big Brutus will be satisfied with the view from the parking lot and a visit to the parking lot, but those paying admission can tour a small museum (almost all of it is visible in the picture below) and view a documentary of the building of the shovel.
 The video was interesting, but I wish it was a bit shorter.

 Walking on down to Big Brutus, you get to enter and tour part of the interior and sit at the most visible operator's position.
 Most of the machinery that ran the shovel is still in place.

-Big Brutus is pretty popular with most people that visit, but I feel that Big Brutus is a pricey at $8 admission.
+Big Brutus is pretty popular with most people that visit, but I feel that the attraction is a bit pricey at $8.75 admission.
 It isn't unusual to see just part of a party tour Big Brutus while the others wait in the visitor's center.

 copyright 2006-2021 by Keith Stokes